 In almost all states, the answer to this question is yes.
-If you are on vacation or visiting friends out of state when the DUI happens, you will still be on the hook back home.
+You will still be on the hook back home if you are on vacation or visiting friends out of state when the DUI happens.

 A second DUI in another state can significantly impact your home state record.
 For example, say you live in Maine and had a DUI a couple of years ago but then received another DUI in Iowa.
 While Iowa would treat this as a first DUI, once Iowa reports to Maine, Maine will consider it a second DUI offense and will suspend your license for three years, which is the penalty for a second offense in Maine.